Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 }
 ```

 Class!
 You guessed it correctly.
-But this time, no annotations :)

 Angular 2 has a service for http, but for the sake of showing how to use a third party library, we will use the new library that comes with ES6 called `fetch`.